surma/surma.dev/content/things/h2setup.md

 No HTTP/2 support just yet :(

 > We expect to support it by the end of the year [2015], during the 1.7 development cycle.
+[Source][haproxy source]

 ### AWS (ELB & S3)

 No HTTP/2 support just yet :(

 Workaround: Set up your own loadbalancer on EC2 using nginx.

+### IIS

+No stable HTTP/2 support just yet :(

+> Windows 10 is now available, and HTTP/2 support is present in Windows 10 and the Server 2016 Technical Preview.
+[Source][IIS source]

 ## PaaS